Please ensure Javascript is enabled for purposes of website accessibility

 5. Deluge Lake Trail

-Excellent for bird-watching, the Deluge Lake Trail is a lengthier option (vs. the Gore Creek Lake Trail) for those looking for a more strenuous hike.
+Excellent for birdwatching, the Deluge Lake Trail is a lengthier option for those looking for a more strenuous hike.
 The trail passes through several boulder fields and then clings to a steep slope as it climbs through aspen stands.
-At mile 3.2, the trail drops to Deluge Creek and you’ll get to navigate a creek crossing.
-The trail becomes gentler as you follow the creek to the lake where you’ll be rewarded with views of the Sawatch Range and Mount of the Holy Cross.
-This nearly 9-mile, round-trip trail tends to be less crowded, and is also dog-friendly!
+At mile 3.2, the trail drops to Deluge Creek, and you’ll get to navigate a creek crossing.
+The path becomes gentler as you follow the creek to the lake where you’ll be rewarded with views of the Sawatch Range and Mount of the Holy Cross.
+This nearly 9-mile, round-trip trail tends to be less crowded, and is also dog friendly.

 🚗 Parking is limited, so consider taking the bus.